sdas41395/IB501/README.md

-# IB501
-Python Projects
-Basic python scripts for Programming for Genomics.
+# IB501/ Programming for the Genome
+Scripting tools for Analyzing FASTA and FASTQ files